I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 My "Anger" Experience

-Prior to St. Anger's June 2003 release, the internet was lit up with supposed "studio reports" filed by European "journalists" of dubious credibility, all of whom claimed that the new material was "thrashier than ever" and predicting it would be "the heaviest Metallica album yet."
-I can remember tuning into MTV for the world premiere of the title track's music video a week or two before the album's street date and thinking that it certainly wasn't the best thing I'd ever heard from Metallica, but the aggressive riffing showed promise.
+Prior to St. Anger's June 2003 release, I can remember tuning into MTV for the world premiere of the title track's music video and thinking that it certainly wasn't the best thing I'd ever heard from Metallica, but the aggressive riffing showed promise.
 My Metallica fanaticism had been on a downhill slide for much of the previous decade anyway so I was trying to keep my expectations low, hoping that I'd be pleasantly surprised.

 ...as it turned out, I didn't keep them low enough, because when I finally got a copy of the CD, St. Anger was damn near unlistenable.
 These were not "songs," they were sloppy, under-produced odds and ends that had seemingly been thrown into a blender and then strung together half-assedly in Pro-Tools.
 This thing didn't even sound like the band members had ever been together in the same hemisphere, much less the same recording studio, at any time during the album's creation.
 Bob Rock's production sounded like a cheap demo tape, and Lars Ulrich's drum sound (which sounds like he's banging on pots and pans with a wooden spoon) quickly achieved the quality of Chinese Water Torture after only a few songs.
 I spent a week or so re-playing St. Anger and hoping it would eventually "click," before I finally gave up and admitted that I was beating a dead horse.

-That was a dozen years ago now and it was the last time I gave any of the songs from St. Anger the time of day... until #STANGER2015 came along!
+That was more than fifteen years ago now and it was the last time I gave any of the songs from St. Anger the time of day... until #STANGER2015 came along!

 "Some Kind of Monster" (2004) Documentary Trailer: